jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 =================================

 On-the-fly resampling and reprojection of input rasters into the reference pixel grid is one key feature of the applier.
-For categorical raster inputs this default behaviour can be insufficient in terms of information content preservation, even if the resampling algorithm is carefully choosen.
+However, for categorical raster inputs, this default behaviour can be insufficient in terms of information content preservation, even if the resampling algorithm is carefully choosen.

 For example, if the goal is to process a categorical raster, where different categories are coded with unique ids, standard resampling algorithms will not be able to preserve the information content.